Official-MoonDao/docusaurus/docs/guilds.md

 Guild members are expected to join and contribute to the guild related activities such as on-boarding new members, helping guild steward training new members.

 Guild members have the right to get involved in bounties and projects.
-Once they take a bounty, they are responsible to complete the bounty ontime and ensure the quality of their works.
+Once they take a bounty, they are responsible to complete the bounty on time and ensure the quality of their works.

 Failure to deliver taken bounties may result in a ban from applying next bounties or even removal from the guild.